-Why do some biomes produce more food than others?
+1.2 Why do some biomes produce more food than others?

-- 1 What features of the landscape in Source 1 make this a productive area for the growing of food? - 2 Virtually all of Australia's rice is grown on the flat river plains of southern New South Wales.
+- 1 What features of the landscape in Source 1.1 make this a productive area for the growing of food? - 2 Virtually all of Australia's rice is grown on the flat river plains of southern New South Wales.
 How will rice farming in this region differ from rice farming in southern China?

-Source 1 These mountains in China have had 'steps' (known as terraces) cut into them to create flat areas for growing rice.
+Source 1.1 These mountainsides in China have had 'steps' cut into them to create flat areas for growing rice.